yuutayamada/mykie-el/README.md

   "This is example function for C-j, but you can use this function" (interactive)
   (mykie
-   :default            '(message "this is default function") :repeat             '(message "this is executed if pushed same point") :default&bolp       '(message "this is called if pushed at bolp") :default&eolp       '(message "this is called if pushed at eolp") :C-u&bolp           '(message "this is called if pushed at bolp after pushed C-u") :C-u&eolp           '(message "this is called if pushed at eolp after pushed C-u") :region-handle-flag 'copy ; you can specify 'kill too :region             '(message "this is called if pushed it when selecting region") :region&C-u         '(message "this is called if pushed it after pushed C-u when selecting region"))) (global-set-key (kbd "C-o") mykie-sample)
+   :default    '(message "this is default function") :repeat     '(message "this is executed if pushed same point") :bolp       '(message "this is called if pushed at bolp") :eolp       '(message "this is called if pushed at eolp") :C-u&bolp   '(message "this is called if pushed at bolp after pushed C-u") :C-u&eolp   '(message "this is called if pushed at eolp after pushed C-u") :region     '(message "this is called if pushed it when selecting region") :region&C-u '(message "this is called if pushed it after pushed C-u when selecting region"))) (global-set-key (kbd "C-o") mykie-sample)
 ```